ly3xqhl8g9/alpha-versioning/README.md

 The package can be considered as launched in it's first century, but every other century or so, a relaunch may be required.

-C. Why should we ask 'what is the end version'?
-All things must come to an end: life, the universe, the development.
+C. What is the end version of an `αver` project?

-To the third question, `C`, 'what is the end version' (never asked by `semver`), `αver` answers: `1.0.0`.
+`1.0.0`

 What `semver` considers as the first 'viable', 'public-acceptable' version, `αver` considers the final, last, ultimate version.